When should you stop refactoring Legacy Code?

 3. There would be only one place to maintain for cleaning up tables in the correct order.

-I knew that execution shouldn’t be too hard: we’re using mocha and we can run hooks before each test.
+I knew that execution shouldn’t be too hard: we were using mocha and we could run hooks before each test.

 I had a plan.
 It was great.
 I presented it and everybody was excited to see the results 🌈